fukurosan/Jhaystack/docs/comparison.md

 ```
 Note that the data type of both the term and context could be anything.

 You can also nest the built in comparison functions in Jhaystack.
-This is useful if, for instance, you want to strategies to be of equal worth, or if you want to overwrite the default settings of the strategy.
+This is useful if, for instance, you want two comparison functions to be of equal worth, or if you want to overwrite the default settings of the built in function.
 Joining strategies can often times have a positive impact on performance, since Jhaystack won't have to traverse through the dataset multiple times.

 Example:
 ```javascript